-Information in DA The information available in DA is what your AO will utilize for assignment purposes.
+Information in DA

+The information available in DA is what your AO will utilize for assignment purposes.
 Therefore, it is important that your information in DA is current and accurate, such as:

-- personal/contact information; - academic degree(s);
+- personal/contact information;

+- academic degree(s);

+- security clearance; and

-- security clearance; andother pertinent information.
+- other pertinent information.

-Extensions and Early Rotations A request for extension in your current billet requires a command endorsement and is viewed by PSC-RPM as one assignment preference on an e-resume and will be considered along with your other e-resume selections.
+Extensions and Early Rotations

+A request for extension in your current billet requires a command endorsement and is viewed by PSC-RPM as one assignment preference on an e-resume and will be considered along with your other e-resume selections.
 The likelihood that you will be approved for extension depends on several factors.
 In some cases Service need may be best met by extending you in a billet, while other times the Service need is best met by transferring you to further enhance your career and affording others the same career development opportunity that you had been given.
 Extensions are considered "orders" and if you are granted an extension, it will be authorized for only one additional year.

-A request for early rotation also requires a command endorsement .
+A request for early rotation also requires a command endorsement.
 The purpose of the command endorsement is not to give an opinion of your suitability for the requested billet(s), but rather to address the effect of your early departure on the unit's continuity or the overall skill/experience level of the unit's staff.
 "Conditional" positive endorsements (e.g., "I support early rotation for billet X but not for billet Y") are not appropriate.
-Early rotations most often occur when Service need cannot be met using CWOs that are tour complete.
+Early rotations most often occur when Service need cannot be met using officers that are tour complete.
 In keeping with the Commandant's vision, "Service to Nation," our general position is to NOT rotate members early unless the needs of the Service clearly dictate otherwise.
-Geographic Diversity Geographic diversity is a career enhancing factor that you should take into consideration when making assignment decisions.
-For example, if you have been at the same unit throughout your enlisted tours; you should not expect to stay there .
-Consequently, if geographic stability is a special consideration for you, make sure that your AO is aware; with the understanding that this may make a difference between receiving a paid assignment and being placed in an IRR status.